Rudolph Valentino: Early career and supporting roles

 In 1917, Valentino joined an operetta company that traveled to Utah, where it disbanded.
-He then joined an Al Jolson production of Robinson Crusoe, Jr., which was travelling to Los Angeles.
+He considered becoming a farmer in California, and then joined an Al Jolson production of Robinson Crusoe, Jr., which was traveling to Los Angeles.
 By fall, he was in San Francisco with a bit part in a theatrical production of Nobody Home.
-While in town, Valentino met actor Norman Kerry, who convinced him to try a career in cinema, which was still in the silent film era.
+While in town, Valentino met actor Norman Kerry, who convinced him to try a career in motion pictures.
 Valentino and Kerry moved back to Los Angeles and became roommates at the Alexandria Hotel.

-He continued dancing, teaching dance, and building up a following that included older female clientele who would let him borrow their luxury cars.
+Although he was widely advertised as a dancer in New York, in Los Angeles his was virtually unknown.
+He taught dance and built up a following that included older female clientele who would let him borrow their luxury cars.
 At one point after the United States entered World War I, both Kerry and Valentino tried to get into the Canadian Air Force to fly and fight in France.

 With his dancing success, Valentino found a room of his own on Sunset Boulevard and began actively seeking screen roles.
-His first part was as an extra in the film Alimony, moving on to small parts in several films.
+Soon, director Emmett J. Flynn cast him as an extra in the film Alimony.
 Despite his best efforts, he was typically cast as a "heavy" (villain) or gangster.
 At the time, the archetypal major male star was Wallace Reid, with a fair complexion, light eyes, and an All-American look, with Valentino the opposite; he eventually supplanted Sessue Hayakawa as Hollywood's most popular "exotic" male lead.

+His first substantial acting role followed in The Married Virgin, where he was cast in a stereotypical role as a calculating Italian count.
+During production, he reportedly remained in character by speaking Italian on set.
+For the first time, he was billed as Rodolfo di Valentina, a name intended to evoke both a papal title within his family lineage and Saint Valentine, the patron saint of lovers.
+The change reflected practical considerations as well: his birth surname, Guglielmi, was considered difficult for American audiences to pronounce, spell, or remember.

+Early in his film career, D. W. Griffith assessed Valentino's potential but declined to cast him in major roles, advising him to lose weight and moderate what he described as an overly expressive acting style.
+Griffith passed on casting Valentino as the Mexican bandit in Scarlet Days, believing his "foreign" appearance would not appeal to audiences, but employed him instead as a dancer in the stage prologue to The Greatest Thing in Life at Clune's Auditorium.